> You must have a high school diploma or a GED equivalent.

 High school diploma or equivalency plus four years of experience or A minimum two years’ experience as a full-time faculty member at an accredited educational institution.

-Applicant must provide a copy of certified transcript of education ONLY if using college degree rather than experience to qualify.
-Applicant must successfully pass the prescribed background check, which may include a criminal background check, and examination process.
-Falsification or omission of information on the application form will be reason enough to disqualify an applicant from becoming or remaining a Workplace Violence & Threat Specialist
+Applicant must provide a copy of the certified transcript of education ONLY if using a college degree rather than an experience to qualify.
+Applicant must successfully pass the prescribed background check, which may include a criminal background check and examination process.
+Falsification or omission of information on the application form will be reason enough to disqualify an applicant from becoming or remaining a Workplace Violence & Threat Specialist (WVTS).